arempe93/rails-graphql-boilerplate/README.md

 #### Rename Rails module

 Rename the Rails application module in `config/application.rb` and `config/routes.rb` from `YourApplication` to something more relevant.
+Also remember to change this in `config/initializers/session_store.rb` if you plan to use cookies.

 #### Optional Trick